spkenv/spk/docs/_index.md

 summary: Package Manager for SPFS
 ---

 A packaging system and package manager for spfs.
-Pronouced like "_s-pack_".
+Pronouced like "_s-pack_", or "S.P.K".

 The `spk` command line has a great number of useful commands to explore, simply run `spk --help` to explore.